Skip to main content

 The subcontractor shall execute the work described in the rate table, drawings, specifications, approved samples, method statements, and site instructions issued by authorized project representatives.
 Any ambiguity shall be clarified in writing before execution.

-Payment shall be based on actual executed and accepted quantity measured jointly by the site and billing team.
+Payment shall be based on actual executed and accepted quantity measured jointly by the site and billing team in accordance with IS 1200.
 Rejected, defective, incomplete, or unapproved work shall not be certified for payment until rectified and accepted.

 Free-issue materials shall be issued only through approved indent or store issue slips.
 The subcontractor shall use issued materials only for the stated work package and return unused material or scrap as instructed.
 Overconsumption beyond approved norms may be recovered at the project issue rate.